eluciano11/hacker-news-reader/README.md

 ## Available Scripts

-In order to use any of the following scripts you'll need to run `npm install` before.
+In order to use any of the following scripts you'll need to run `npm install` in the project directory.<br>
-In the project directory, you can run:
+Once you've installed all of the dependencies you can run:

 ### `npm start`